robertfmurdock/robertfmurdock.github.io/_posts/2017-08-02-Strange-Adventures.md

     - Branding "standing teams at pillar" as the "Pillar Squad Model"
     - Ran many conceptual tests of the Pillar Squad Model, based on historical scenarios
     - Built out an initial map of how the GLR region "could" be managed within the "Pillar Squad Model"
-		- Developed a usable Elasticity metric so team's can self-assess how much change they can tolerate. https://github.com/robertfmurdock/team-solar-system/blob/master/ElasticityScale.md
+		- Developed a usable Elasticity metric so team's can self-assess how much change they can tolerate.
+[Read it Here!](https://github.com/robertfmurdock/team-solar-system/blob/master/ElasticityScale.md)
-		- Developed the Roles that would need to be fulfilled in order to make the Pillar Squad Model function, and a simple model by which the Roles interact. https://github.com/robertfmurdock/team-solar-system/blob/master/RoleContracts.md
+		- Developed the Roles that would need to be fulfilled in order to make the Pillar Squad Model function, and a simple model by which the Roles interact.
+[Read it Here!](https://github.com/robertfmurdock/team-solar-system/blob/master/RoleContracts.md)
-		- Wrote eight persona-based perspectives about how the Pillar Squad Model will be beneficial. https://github.com/robertfmurdock/team-solar-system/blob/master/Propaganda.md
+		- Wrote eight persona-based perspectives about how the Pillar Squad Model will be beneficial.
+[Read it Here!](https://github.com/robertfmurdock/team-solar-system/blob/master/Propaganda.md)
-		- Created and illustrated two different ways Squads can be composed to help clarify the direction of the Pillar Squad Model. https://github.com/robertfmurdock/team-solar-system/blob/master/SquadComposition.md
+		- Created and illustrated two different ways Squads can be composed to help clarify the direction of the Pillar Squad Model.
+[Read it Here!](https://github.com/robertfmurdock/team-solar-system/blob/master/SquadComposition.md)
 		- Determined a few things that a region needs to be given in order to apply the squad model today.

 That sums to about 58 hours of work.